 Maa laughed and told me all the recipes but also expressed her worry about not being able to pass on the simple but authentic Chhattisgarhi recipes to her grandchildren and beyond.

 I cooked the welcome meal as per maa’s instructions and all went well.
 But I was not quite at peace.
-I decided to compile her recipes and write about Chhattisgarhi culture as soon as I got some time off from work.
+I shared this concern with DH and he was surprisingly thinking on the same lines.
+We both, being foodies, decided to compile her recipes and write about Chhattisgarhi culture.
 Few years have passed ever since this incident happened.
-But yet I felt the pinch of not doing enough to protect the cuisine of my state and maa’s recipes.
-I have been ever since jotting down recipes and clicking pictures to be shared with the world.
-I want to assure all the fellow Chhattisgarhis that they will definitely find Chhattisgarhi recipes on the internet from here on!
+But yet we felt the pinch of not doing enough to protect the cuisine of our state and maa’s recipes.
+We have been ever since jotting down recipes and clicking pictures to be shared with the world.
+We want to assure all the fellow Chhattisgarhis that they will definitely find Chhattisgarhi recipes on the internet from here on!

 What to expect from Nonee Cooks!

-Through this blog I intend to share Chhattisgarhi recipes along with some musings, memoires, anecdotes, poems, folklore and pictures.
+Through this blog we intend to share Chhattisgarhi recipes along with some musings, memoires, anecdotes, poems, folklore and pictures.
+The recipes are cooked, tasted, documented and shared by me Garima and my husband Abhishek and we own the copyright of our work.

-I hope this blog is going to help all my friends who want to know more about the food of Chhattisgarh, who want to learn Chhattisgarhi recipes and who want to be glad that they found something on the internet when they searched for Chhattisgarhi food!
+We hope this blog is going to help all our friends who want to know more about the food of Chhattisgarh, who want to learn Chhattisgarhi recipes and who want to be glad that they found something on the internet when they searched for Chhattisgarhi food!